 How are Credit Card Processing Fees Deducted From My Account?

 Our payment processors, whether you are using Wedpay powered by Fullsteam or Stripe, automatically deduct their credit card processing/transaction fee from the total amount paid, and the remainder is deposited into your bank account.

 Can the Online Payment Fees Be Charged to my Client?

 Currently, we don’t have the capability to allow you to opt in to charge the payer/your client for the credit card fee, but many of the pros we’ve talked to will add an additional “handling fee” or “convenience charge” on their invoice for any couples paying by credit card or ACH to cover any additional costs that come with accepting online payments.
 Others will factor in merchant service fees into their service price, and then offer a discount for anyone paying by check or cash.

 It’s also worth noting that the law may vary by state in regards to charging fees in business transactions.
 For example, in many states, we’ve learned that it is against the law for a company to upcharge or charge a surcharge or convenience or processing fee for a customer who pays with a credit card or ACH, so we recommend doing some quick research to see what’s acceptable by law in your area.

 Based on initial research, we’ve seen that a business can add on a “handling fee” but not a “processing fee” to an invoice, and there’s all sorts of additional regulations that may go with it.

-Please note: To apply for an online payment account, account holders must have verifiable US-business bank account, business addresses, and tax ID.
+Please note: To apply for an online payment account, account holders must have verifiable US or Canadian business bank account, business addresses, and tax ID.